prince-c11/online-payment-fraud-detection/README.md

 2. Decision Tree
 3. Random Forest

-Each algorithm's implementation and performance evaluation are present in notebook.
+Each algorithm's implementation and performance evaluation are present in the notebook.

 ## Results

-The results of the experiments are available in the Jupyter NoteBook file.
-You can analyze the model performance, accuracy, and other relevant metrics for each classification algorithm.
+The results of the project are available in the Jupyter Notebooks file.
+You can analyze each classification algorithm's model performance, accuracy, and other relevant met.

 ## License